Preimplantation Genetic Testing (PGT/PGS)

 Preimplantation Genetic Testing (PGT)

-Only embryos that have a genetic chance of developing into a healthy baby will be transferred.
+Only embryos that have a genetic chance of developing into healthy babies will be transferred.

 Preimplantation genetic diagnosis (PGD)

 Monogenetic testing is used to look for conditions like cystic fibrosis, Huntington’s, sickle cell anemia, fragile-X syndrome, and Tay-Sachs.
-It can also be used to examine embryos for sex-linked conditions, which are passed through the mother and only affect boys who inherit their mother’s X gene, such as hemophilia and most of the muscular dystrophies.
+It can also be used to examine embryos for sex-linked conditions passed through the mother.
+It only affects boys who inherit their mother’s X gene, such as hemophilia and most muscular dystrophies.

 Preimplantation genetic screening

-Preimplantation genetic testing can look for aneuploidy (PGT-A), which is an incorrect number of chromosomes.
-(This test was formerly called preimplantation genetic screening, or PGS.)
+Preimplantation genetic testing can look for aneuploidy (PGT-A), an incorrect number of chromosomes.
+(This test was formerly called preimplantation genetic screening or PGS.)
 Aneuploidy is a major cause of miscarriage or failed implantation because many of these abnormalities are not compatible with life.
-Down’s syndrome (trisomy 21) is the most well-known of the survivable chromosomal abnormalities.
+Down’s syndrome (trisomy 21) is the most well-known survivable chromosomal abnormality.
 Chromosomal abnormalities can come from either eggs or sperm; both parents have some eggs or sperm that carry abnormalities.